finos/FDC3/docs/api/ref/DesktopAgent.md

 leaveCurrentChannel() : Promise<void>;
 ```

-Optional function that removes the app from any User channel membership.
+OPTIONAL function that removes the app from any User channel membership.
 In most cases, an application's membership of channels SHOULD be managed via UX provided to the application by the desktop agent, rather than calling this function directly.

 Context broadcast and listening through the top-level `fdc3.broadcast` and `fdc3.addContextListener` will be a no-op when the app is not joined to a User channel.